ywoak/Boot2Root/README.md

 ## DO NOT SPOIL YOURSELF
-If you are reading this as a 42-Student from anywhere in the world i'd heavily advise to close this page This project was very frustrating for me at the beginning but in the end i still learned a ton and getting stuck was definitely part of the process
+If you are reading this as a 42-Student from anywhere in the world i'd heavily advise to close this page This project was very frustrating for me at first but in the end i still learned a ton and getting stuck was definitely part of the process
 If you keep reading you will get spoiled !

 ### Get vulnerable machine IP and scan for open ports